-As mentioned earlier, Betterment Cash Reserve will be replacing an older feature called Betterment Smart Saver.
+As mentioned earlier, Betterment Cash Reserve replaced an older feature called Betterment Smart Saver.
 There are a few differences between the old Betterment platform called Smart Saver and the new savings platform.
 The differences include:

 The federal funds rate is the rate at which banks loan each other money on an overnight basis.
 This affects savings rates because as the federal funds rate decreases, banks will pay less on deposits made into savings accounts.